 Smith and Mosley (1993) described the geology of Lake Magadi as being made up of mostly Archean to early Paleozoic crystalline basement rocks and rift-related volcanics and sediments (Figure 3).
-The rock succession can be grouped into Precambrian metamorphic rocks, Plio-to Pleistocene volcanic rocks, and Holocene to Recent lake and fluvial sediments (Atmaoui and Hollnack, (2003).
+The rock succession can be grouped into Precambrian metamorphic rocks, Plio-to Pleistocene volcanic rocks, and Holocene to Recent lake and fluvial sediments (Atmaoui and Hollnack, (11).
 The oldest rocks in the area are the quartzites, gneisses and schists of Archean age.
-The extrusion of alkali trachytes within the lake as explained by Baker (1958) and Baker et al. (1971) occurred in the Pleistocene age.
-In the southern and northern ends of the Lake Magadi area, there is a deposition of irregular interbedded chert rocks which consists of silicified bedded clays on top of alkali trachytes (Atmaoui and Hollnack, 2003; Sequar, 2009).
-This is unconformably overlain by a thin layer of lake beds known as the Oloronga beds, followed by a series of subparallel faulting system that resulted in the formation of the Lake Magadi rift floor.
+The extrusion of alkali trachytes within the lake as explained by Baker (13) and Baker et al. (14) occurred in the Pleistocene age.
+In the southern and northern ends of the Lake Magadi area, there is a deposition of irregular interbedded chert rocks which consists of silicified bedded clays on top of alkali trachytes (11, 15).
+This is unconformably overlain by a thin layer of lake beds known as the Oloronga beds, followed by a series of sub-parallel faulting system that resulted in the formation of the Lake Magadi rift floor.
 The formation of the Quaternary sediments exists within a fault-bounded basin.

-An integrated seismic, drill hole data and gravity model by Simiyu and Keller (1998) revealed sediments and volcanic complex at the rift floor adjacent to Nguruman escarpment.
+An integrated seismic, drill hole data and gravity model by Simiyu and Keller (16) revealed sediments and volcanic complex at the rift floor adjacent to Nguruman escarpment.
 Their model explained the crustal structure of Lake Magadi as having basement rocks at the bottom which are exposed at the western (Tanzanian craton) and eastern (Mozambique belt) flanks, and overlain by Pliocene to Miocene volcanic and sedimentary rocks.
-The Rift has been discovered to exist in the boundary between the Archean Tanzanian craton and Neoproterozoic Mozambique belt, which is characterized by a complex fault zone (Smith and Mosley, 1993).
-The tectonic settings and structures of Lake Magadi are influenced by three factors, namely stable Tanzanian Craton.
-Aswa shear zones, and southern fringes of the Kenya dome (Le Turdu et al., 1999).
-The four major fault sets associated with the Kenya rift (normal N-S fault, dextral NW-SE fault, strike slip ENE-WSW fault and sinistral NE-SW fault) are revealed at Lake Magadi (Figure2).
+The Rift has been discovered to exist in the boundary between the Archean Tanzanian craton and Neoproterozoic Mozambique belt, which is characterized by a complex fault zone (17).
+The tectonic settings and structures of Lake Magadi are influenced by three factors, namely stable Tanzanian Craton, Aswa shear zones, and southern fringes of the Kenya dome (18).
+The four major fault sets associated with the Kenya rift (normal N-S fault, dextral NW-SE fault, strike slip ENE-WSW fault and sinistral NE-SW fault) are revealed at Lake Magadi (Figure 2).